Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: Conclusion

 \section{Conclusion}

 In this paper, we investigated improving the sensing security of OFDM-ISAC systems in the presence of an advanced ER aircraft that employs both PD and CA intercept methods.
 We first analyzed the power distribution and cyclic spectrum of ISAC signals, which are vital parameters involved in the decision-making mechanism for PD and CA, respectively.
 Specifically, we analyzed the intrinsic mathematical properties of a newly introduced metric, ergodic cyclic spectrum, to characterize the cyclostationary behavior.
-To enhance sensing security for ISAC signals, we devised an LPI-aware joint design of transmit HBF and radar receive filter by minimizing the probability of intercept subject to radar detection, communication QoS, power, and hardware constraints.
-To deal with the uncertainty of the target location and the unavailability of a specific ER decision-making mechanism, we devised a robust LPI design scheme and proposed an effective algorithm based on the alternating optimization approach.
+To enhance sensing security for ISAC signals, we devised an LPI-aware HBF design by maximizing the communication SE subject to the probability of intercept, sensing, power, and hardware constraints.
+To deal with the uncertainty of the target location and the unavailability of a specific ER decision-making mechanism, we devised a robust LPI design scheme and proposed an effective algorithm based on an alternating optimization approach.
 Numerical simulations verify the convergence and effectiveness of the proposed algorithm.
 Moreover, it demonstrates that the proposed LPI-aware HBF design for the OFDM-ISAC system can enhance the system security against multi-intercept threats while guaranteeing satisfactory radar detection and communication performance.
+In future work, the joint consideration of sensing security and communication security in ISAC systems and robust design without relying on instantaneous CSI will be investigated as a valuable extension of this work.

 \appendices